 I. W. Gregorio is a practicing surgeon by day, masked avenging YA writer by night.
-After getting her MD, she did her residency at Stanford, where she met the intersex patient who inspired her debut novel, None of the Above (Balzer + Bray / HarperCollins), which is finalist for the 2016 Lambda Literary Award, a Spring 2015 Publishers Weekly Flying Start, an ALA Booklist Top Ten Sports Book for Youth, and a 2015 ABC Children’s Group Best Book for Young Readers.
-It was also named to the 2016 American Library Association Rainbow List and is under development as a TV series by Lifetime.
-She is a founding member of We Need Diverse Books™ and its former VP of Development.
-Her writing has appeared in The Washington Post, San Francisco Chronicle, San Jose Mercury News and Journal of General Internal Medicine.
+After getting her MD at Yale, she did her residency at Stanford, where she met the intersex patient who inspired her debut novel, None of the Above (Balzer + Bray / HarperCollins), which was finalist for the 2016 Lambda Literary Award, a Spring 2015 Publishers Weekly Flying Start, an ALA Booklist Top Ten Sports Book for Youth, and a 2015 ABC Children’s Group Best Book for Young Readers.
+It was also named to the 2016 American Library Association Rainbow List.
+Her second novel, This is My Brain in Love, is forthcoming in April 2020 from Little, Brown Books for Young Readers.
+She is proud to be board member of interACT: Advocates for Intersex Youth, and is a founding member of We Need Diverse Books™ and its former VP of Development.
+Her writing has appeared in The Washington Post, Newsweek, San Francisco Chronicle, San Jose Mercury News, New York Daily News, Scientific American and Journal of General Internal Medicine, among others.
 A recovering ice hockey player, she lives in Pennsylvania with her husband and two children.

 TEN THINGS MOST PEOPLE DON’T KNOW ABOUT ILENE: